Are you going to California and wondering which areas to avoid in San Jose, the most dangerous and safest neighborhoods to stay in?

 San Jose's Most Dangerous Neighborhoods

-Summarizing online data in 2024 (crimegrade.org, areavibes.com, neighborhoodscout.com, CrimeMapping and others), here are the most dangerous neighborhoods in San Jose:
+By synthesizing the most recent data (crimegrade.org, areavibes.com, neighborhoodscout.com, CrimeMapping and others), here are the most dangerous neighborhoods in San Jose:

 It should also be noted that these crime rates include crimes such as car theft, pickpocketing and burglary.